Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Proposed Method

-The perturbation factor \( \epsilon \) decreases over episodes, encouraging high exploration in early training while gradually moving toward deterministic policy as training progresses.
-To regulate the impact of noise injection, we apply z-score normalization to the logits $z_t$ across features for each sample before adding the noise.
-This normalization ensures that the scale of logits remains comparable to the noise $\eta$ sampled from the standard normal distribution.
-In addition, the noise is scaled by a constant $c$, which serves as a hyperparameter to control the magnitude of the noise.
+To regulate the impact of noise injection, we apply z-score normalization to logits $z_t$ across features per sample before adding the scaled noise, as it regulates the scale of logits to remain comparable to the noise $\eta$ sampled from the standard normal distribution.
+In addition, the noise $\eta$ is scaled by a constant $c$, which serves as a hyperparameter to control the magnitude of the noise.
 The step in~(\ref{eq:blending}) is thus updated to:

 where $\mu(z_t)$ and $\sigma(z_t)$ are the mean and standard deviation calculated across the elements of the logit vector $z_t$.
-This normalization ensures the effectiveness of the noise, preventing it from being either overly dominant or insignificant.
 The complete process is given in Alg.~\ref{alg:e_blending}.
-By introducing perturbation at the logit level rather than overriding the final action, $\epsilon$-LoPe enables natural action exploration, making it a robust exploration strategy for relaxed discrete action spaces.
+By introducing a tunable perturbation at the logit level rather than overriding the final action, $\epsilon$-LoPe enables controllable action exploration while preserving differentiability.
+An ablation study that examines the effectiveness of the proposed $\epsilon$-LoPe exploration strategy is given in Section~\ref{ablation}.

-\textbf{Asymptotic Return Normalization.} In DRL, reward normalization is a widely used technique to improve training stability and convergence.
-Since raw rewards can have varying magnitudes across different tasks and environments, normalizing them helps prevent issues like vanishing or exploding gradients.
-Common approaches include reward clipping~\cite{mnih2013playing}, standardization (z-score normalization), and scaling by an empirical or adaptive factor.
-These techniques ensure that updates remain within a stable range for efficient learning.

-When training transformer-based models in large-scale networks, hacky techniques such as model pretraining, learning rate warm-up and gradient normalization are commonly used to stabilize training~\cite{brown2020language, steiner2022how}.
-Although our experiments are conducted on a relatively smaller scale, we also observed training instabilities when these techniques were not applied.

-To address this issue without introducing additional complexity, we propose Asymptotic Return Normalization (ARN), a simple yet effective normalization technique.
-Instead of applying patchwork stabilization methods, ARN normalizes the immediate reward such that the expected cumulative discounted reward (i.e., the return) is scaled to the interval \([0,1]\).
-This normalization prevents gradient explosion caused by occasional extreme return values, ensuring smoother training dynamics and improved convergence stability.

-We derive the normalizing factor as follows: Given an immediate reward \( r_t \in [0,1]\), the expected cumulative discounted reward \( G_t \) over \( N \) steps with discount factor $\gamma$ is defined as:

-This forms a finite geometric series with a common ratio of \( \gamma \), where \( 0 < \gamma < 1 \).
-The sum of this series is given by: